Undergraduate Course: Machine Learning Practical (INFR11132)

 * Neural networks for classification

-MLP will be coursework-based, with lectures to support the additional material required to carry out the practical.
-Students who do this course will have experience in the design, implementation, training, and evaluation of machine learning systems.
+MLP is coursework-based, with lectures to support the additional material required to carry out the practical.
+Students who complete this course will have experience in the design, implementation, training, and evaluation of machine learning systems.